 Please remember that the above gives an accurate value in 100g for high vitamin c foods in your diet.
 For example 100g of Cranberries, raw contains 13.3 mg of vitamin c.
 However, there are other factors to consider when you are assessing your nutritional requirements.
 You should also take into account portion sizes when you are considering the vitamin c nutritional content.

 The food with the highest vitamin c content per typical serving is Cranberries, raw which contains 14.63 mg in 1 cup, chopped (or 110 g).
+The precentage of the recommended daily value for this serving is 24 %.
 For this serving the Calories content is 50.6 kcal, the Protein content is 0.43 g, the Fat content is 0.14 g and the Carbohydrate content is 13.42 g.

 Nutritional Information SummaryFrom the list below you can find a full nutrition facts breakdown for all foods containing vitamin c which can be scaled for different servings and quantities.
-We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of foods high in vitamin c.
+We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of vitamin c rich foods.